Family Guy season 11

-The eleventh season of Family Guy aired on Fox from September 30, 2012, to May 19, 2013.
+The eleventh season of the animated comedy series Family Guy aired on Fox from September 30, 2012, to May 19, 2013.
+The season consisted of 22 episodes.

-The series follows the Griffin family, a dysfunctional family consisting of father Peter, mother Lois, daughter Meg, son Chris, baby Stewie and the family dog Brian, who reside in their hometown of Quahog.
+The series follows the Griffin family, a dysfunctional family consisting of father Peter, mother Lois, daughter Meg, son Chris, baby Stewie, and the family dog Brian, who reside in their hometown of Quahog.
 The executive producers for the tenth production season are Seth MacFarlane, Richard Appel, Chris Sheridan, Danny Smith, Mark Hentemann, Steve Callaghan, Alec Sulkin, and Wellesley Wild.
-The showrunners are Appel and Callaghan, with Appel replacing previous showrunner Hentemann.
+The showrunners are Callaghan and Sulkin, with Sulkin replacing previous showrunner Hentemann.